 How can I book an appointment?

-Call, email, or go to the contact us page to send us your details.
-A member of the team will book you in for the next available appointment.
+Call, email, or go to the "Contact Us" page to send us your details.
+A member of the team will make contact to discuss your needs and determine the options moving forward.

 Do I need a referral?